BabylonJS/OldDocumentationSite/content/features/Component/Shapes.md

 ```
 and the scene prameter is necessary to position the updatable and sideOrientation parameters correctly.

-Also using _MeshBuilder_ you can apply different colors and images to individual faces of meshes that have distinct faces (for example a box does but a sphere does not).
-[LINK NEEDED].
+Also using _MeshBuilder_ you can [apply different colors and images to individual faces](/how_to/CreateBox_Per_Face_Textures_And_Colors) of meshes that have distinct faces (for example a box does but a sphere does not).
 This is not possible with the legacy method.

 For a second example consider the creation of a truncated cone with a diameter of 3 top and and 6 at the bottom, with height 5 constructed using 16 radial sections and 10 vertical subdivisions.